Canadian Lawyer Readers' Choice

 Injury-Related Complexity

-Report types for correctional negligence
+Report types for correctional matters

 The appropriate report depends on the nature and complexity of the injuries sustained.